libsdl-org/SDL/docs/README-migration.md

 ## SDL_audio.h

 The audio subsystem in SDL3 is dramatically different than SDL2.
-There is no longer an audio callback; instead you bind SDL_AudioStreams to devices.
+The primary way to play audio is no longer an audio callback; instead you bind SDL_AudioStreams to devices.

 The SDL 1.2 audio compatibility API has also been removed, as it was a simplified version of the audio callback interface.

-If your app depends on the callback method, you can use the single-header library at https://github.com/libsdl-org/SDL3_audio_callback (to be written!) to simulate it on top of SDL3's new API.
+If your app depends on the callback method, there is a similar approach you can take.
+But first, this is the new approach:

 In SDL2, you might have done something like this to play audio: